NewsLocal NewsIn Your NeighborhoodFort Hood

 The charges also include allegations involving two non-patient victims: one allegedly secretly video recorded at a private residence near Fort Hood, and another related to a subordination of perjury charge in a separate judicial proceeding.

 McGraw's Article 32 preliminary hearing is scheduled for May 26 at 9:30 a.m. at Fort Hood.
-He had previously waived his right to such a hearing before the additional charges were filed.
+25 News' Bella Popadiuk will be there to report on the key developments from the hearing.

 This story was reported on-air by a journalist and has been converted to this platform with the assistance of AI.
 Our editorial team verifies all reporting on all platforms for fairness and accuracy.